corbett-lab/lineage-curation/autolin/README.md

 To assist in the conversion between the autolin outputted pb and the taxonium input jsonl.gz, `convert_autolinpb_totax.py` will take the name of the autolin pb with `-a` and output a `.jsonl.gz` which can be used for viewing newly proposed lineages.

-** note `convert_autolinpb_totax.py` is currently assumes that the pb has only one annotation scheme.
-Using the SARS-C0oV-2 in its existing global form will cause errors.
+**note `convert_autolinpb_totax.py` currently assumes that the pb has only one annotation scheme.
+Using the SARS-CoV-2 in its existing global form will cause errors.**
-** Note: these scripts will be refined and likely turned into a snakemake pipeline in future releases.
+*Note: these scripts will be refined and likely turned into a snakemake pipeline in future releases.*

+To run `convert_autolinpb_totax.py` all that is needed is an autolin annotated pb.
+The basic command is `py convert_autolinpb_totax.py -a {autolin.pb}`.
+This script will additionally accept a metadata file for the MAT that was annotated by autolin.

+To add metadata to the taxonium file use the flag `-amd` or `--additional-metadata`.
+For example, to include the phenotypic drug resistance classifications for mtb.4.8.pheno.pb the command `py convert_autolinpb_totax.py -a mtb.4.8.pheno.ord.pb -amd pheno.pheno.tsv` will generate `mtb.4.8.pheno.jsonl.gz` which will contain metadata for existing and autolin designations and drug resistance.
+If the full set of metadata associated with the data set is desired `-amd` will take a gzipped tsv as well such as in `py convert_autolinpb_totax.py -a mtb.4.8.pheno.pb -amd mtb.20240912.metadata.tsv.gz` which will also output a file named `mtb.4.8.pheno.pb`.

+**Note that .jsonl.gz output files have the same suffix as the input pb.
+Existing files will be overwritten if they carry the same name**

+*Future versions of this will create options for tmp files and other ways to avoid potential overwriting*

 Notes on usher_to_taxonium:
-usher_to_taxonium has sparse documentation and many hardcoded quirks. ** keep filling this in
+usher_to_taxonium has sparse documentation and many hardcoded quirks.
+Users can use usher_to_taxonium directly but will very likely experience formatting issues.
+We recommend using convert_autolinpb_totax.py.

 To do list: